schwilklab/schwilklab.github.io/_pages/data-code.md

 ---
 ### Software ###

 Much Schwilk lab software and data is available through our [GitHub organization page][schwilklab-github].
 Dylan Schwilk's projects can also be found on his [GitHub page][schwilk-github].
-Some repositories of possible interest: [a student Emacs configuration][emacs-ss], [a collection of pandoc templates organized into a build system][pandoc-build-system], and [our protocols repo][protocols].

 ### Online data and source code for published papers  ###